 The information provided here represents our current response based on information available to us by the Center for Disease Control and Prevention (CDC), World Health Organization (WHO), Rhode Island Department of Health (DOH), National Funeral Directors Association (NFDA) and the Rhode Island Funeral Directors Association (RIFDA).

-Our funeral home is strictly following social distancing requirements for all events, locations and interactions, as recommended by the Rhode Island Department of Health’s limit on mass gatherings to 5 people or fewer.
+Our funeral home is strictly following social distancing requirements for all events, locations and interactions, as recommended by the Rhode Island Department of Health’s limit on gatherings.
+This limits the number of attendees of a funeral service within the funeral home to 50% of the available capacity, a church service to 75% of the available capacity with a maximum of 250 people, visitations to 50% of the available capacity in the building at a time, and graveside burial services to 500 people.
 The following measures are in place:

 •Place of Death Response - Residential or Nursing Facility

 Upon notification of a death occurring, we will maintain our one-hour response unless otherwise instructed by us or the facility where the death occurred.

 Our funeral directors have the technology to initiate and complete arrangements via ZOOM, or over the phone, reducing in person consultation time.